Lancashire County Council – Telecare at scale

 How has Lancashire County Council’s increased use of telecare supported the development of new service delivery models that enable more people to live independently at home or in their local community with better outcomes?

 Lancashire County Council appointed Tunstall as a Development Partner in 2015, to guide and shape the way adult social care telecare services are delivered for Lancashire County Council for up to seven years.
 Telecare is just part of an integrated care model, across social care, housing and health, which aims to generate efficiencies through coordinated care delivery, deliver better outcomes and significantly improve the user experience for Lancashire’s citizens.
-Tunstall appointed Progress Housing Group as lead subcontractor, and is also working closely West Lancashire Borough Council, and Together Housing Group a county-wide service.
+Tunstall appointed Progress Housing Group as lead subcontractor, and is also working closely with West Lancashire Borough Council, and Together Housing Group a county-wide service.

 The service is free to those eligible under the Care Act 2014 and is now being used by 8,892 (31 July 2018) people to help maintain independence and safety, with approximately 350 referrals being received each month.